 Oral health has a significant – yet often overlooked – impact on the wellbeing of individuals, families, and communities.
-Successful efforts to understand this impact and improve oral health require innovative leaders who have dental training and a deep understanding of oral health’s underlying socioeconomic causes and consequences.
-Cutting-edge social science research methods may offer solutions to these challenges, but oral health professionals with doctoral training in the social sciences are exceedingly rare.
+Successful efforts to understand this impact and improve oral health require innovative leaders who have dental training, a deep understanding of oral health’s underlying socioeconomic causes and consequences, and expertise in cutting-edge social science research methods that PhD training provides.

 Funded by the George E. Richmond Foundation, The Program in Dentistry, the Social Sciences, and Health (DeSH) offers an opportunity for individuals who are enrolled in or have completed a DDS or DMD from any institution to earn a PhD from a social science program at the University of Chicago.
 The goal is to train dentists to become innovative clinician-scholars and conduct groundbreaking research at the interface of oral health, systemic health, and society.

-DeSH is currently accepting applications for the 2017-2018 academic year.
-The deadline to apply is December 1, 2017 at 5pm CST.
-Learn more about the DeSH application process here.
+DeSH is currently accepting applications for the 2020-2021 academic year.
+The deadline to apply is December 3, 2019, at 5 PM CST.
+Learn more about how to apply to DeSH here.

 Prospective students must apply and gain admissions to both the DeSH program administered through the Center for Health and the Social Sciences (CHeSS) and any social science PhD program(s) of interest at UChicago.
 Eligible doctoral programs include:

 - Comparative Human Development

 - Conceptual and Historical Studies of Science

 - Political Science

 - Public Health Sciences

 Prospective students may apply to DeSH through one of two tracks: